 A front end is developed keeping the user in mind and ensuring that the visual aspects of the website function properly.
 It is basically developing the client-side of the website and bringing the visual elements to life.
 A front end developer works with UX and UI designers to build the elements like:

-- Content organisation and placement, etc.
+- Content organization and placement, etc.

-Skills of a frontend developer
+Skills of a Frontend Developer:

 - Finding solutions to design problems

 - Create and modify static pages to conform to HTML

 - Analyze the client-side performance of the web app by developing a better understanding of the user experience.

 - Deploying interactive and mobile-friendly apps for the web using the latest technologies

 The backend deals with the hidden side of the website/application that the user cannot see but makes the website functional.
 It handles all the nitty-gritty of it like storage and data organization, communicating with the front end to ensure smooth functioning, etc. It is known as the server-side of the website.
 When any user interacts with the website in the form of making a purchase, filling a form, entering information, etc. The backend manages and processes the information input and returns relevant information that is displayed on the screen through the frontend.
 This information and all the content on the website are stored in the database.

 A backend developer ensures that the frontend elements function properly when users browse or upload any information on the website.
 The users do not interact with the back end directly but they use the front end elements to interact with the backend.

 A backend developer works on: